The story of Quilpeta is a night show that interprets the Quilpie story.

 A climb to the summit is a relatively easy ten-minute scramble where you will be rewarded with breathtaking landscapes that stretch as far as the eye can see.

 Be sure to adventure into the many caves and crevices untouched by civilisation.
+You can even pack a BBQ lunch to enjoy with the new shaded structure and BBQ facilities available to visitors.

 You have not seen the Australian Outback until you have seen it from Baldy Top!